ArchiveBox/ArchiveBox/README.md

 # you can also add links and manage your archive via the CLI:
 docker run -v $PWD:/data -it archivebox/archivebox add 'https://example.com'
+docker run -v $PWD:/data -it archivebox/archivebox status docker run -v $PWD:/data -it archivebox/archivebox help  # to see more options

+# when passing stdin/stdout via the cli, use only -i (not -it)
 echo 'https://example.com' | docker run -v $PWD:/data -i archivebox/archivebox add
-docker run -v $PWD:/data -it archivebox/archivebox status docker run -v $PWD:/data -it archivebox/archivebox help  # to see more options
+docker run -v $PWD:/data -i archivebox/archivebox list --html --with-headers > index.html
 </code></pre>

 </details>